ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Ability to read and interpret EHCs issued by any Issuer requires a common data structure and agreements of the significance of each data field.
 To facilitate such interoperability, a common coordinated data structure is defined through the use of a JSON schema, Appendix A. Critical elements of a health certificate SHOULD use this data structure.
 A Participant MAY extend the objects with proprietary data.
 The naming of such objects MUST be agreed between all Participants.

 Note that the data structure is of importance here.
-The actual wire format is language neutral (CBOR).
+The actual wire format is language neutral (CBOR and CWT (which itself CBOR again)).

 ### Structure of the Electronic Health Certificate